Course Coverage Update

 |4.
 Experimental Methods||Plan and implement data-collection strategies in relation to a particular scientific question||2%–4%||8%–16%|

 |6.
 Data Analysis||Perform data analysis and evaluation of evidence||10%–12%||6%–14%|

 |7.
 Argumentation||Work with scientific explanations and theories||24–28%||17–29%|

 |8.
 Making Connections||Connect and relate knowledge across various scales, concepts, and representations in and across domains||10–16%||2–9%|

 AP and Higher Education

-Higher Education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
-The AP Higher Ed site features information on recruitment and admission, advising and placement, and more.
+Higher education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
+The AP Higher Education site features information on recruitment and admission, advising and placement, and more.

-Meet the current Development Committee for AP Physics 1.
+Meet the Development Committee for AP Physics 1.